-To obtain a new underground service, the customer / electrician shall:
+To obtain a new underground service, the customer/electrician shall:

-- 1. Contact CEL to request the service and discuss the project to determine the point of delivery and where the service line will originate. - 2.
-If requested, provide CEL with: - a) Site drawings or digital copy (if available) - b) Load information - c) An easement for permanent equipment owned by CEL and installed on the customer's property.
-(Only required if customers other than the property owner are supplied electric service from this equipment.) - 3.
-Obtain an electrical work permit from the City of Chicopee's Building Dept. - 4.
-Fill out and return a "Service & Meter Location" form to CEL Customer Service Dept. (Refer to Chapter 5, Page 78) - 5.
-Call the "Dig Safe Call Center" to locate any existing underground wires, cables and pipes this shall be the responsibility of the excavator. - 6.
-Dig a trench from the point of delivery to the meter location. - 7.
-Place the conductors in the trench or conduit both conductor and conduit to be properly sized per the Mass.
-Electrical Code (Refer to Pages 23 & 24 for the options available to the customer). - 8.
-Install the service equipment.
+1. Contact CEL to request the service and discuss the project to determine the point of delivery and where the service line will originate.

+2. If requested, provide CEL with:

+a) Site drawings or digital copy (if available)

+b) Load information

+c) An easement for permanent equipment owned by CEL and installed on the customer's property.
+(Only required if customers other than the property owner, or their tenants, are supplied electric service from this equipment.)

+3. Obtain an electrical work permit from the City of Chicopee's Building Dept.

+4. Fill out and return a "Service & Meter Location" form to CEL Customer Service Dept. (Refer to Chapter 5)

+5. Call/contact Dig Safe (1-888-DIG-SAFE or digsafe.com) to locate any existing underground wires, cables and pipes - this shall be the responsibility of every excavator.

+6. Dig a trench from the point of delivery to the meter location.

+7. Place the conductors in the trench or conduit - both conductor and conduit to be properly sized per the Mass.
+Electrical Code.

+8. Install the service equipment.

-- 9. Label the conductors at the meter location and connect the conductors to the meter socket, if applicable. - 10.
-Complete all appropriate paperwork. - 11.
-Pay all required fees. - 12.
-CEL receives the City of Chicopee Electrical Inspectors approval.
+9. Label the conductors at the meter location and connect the conductors to the meter socket, if applicable.

+10. Complete all appropriate paperwork.

+11. Pay all required fees.

+12. CEL receives the City of Chicopee Electrical Inspectors approval.